tigerwins/Synesthesia/README.md

 Landing Page Modal will have a simple toggle button in the top right of the main page
 ![image of landing page](https://github.com/tigerwins/Synesthesia/blob/master/images/modal.png "landing page modal")

-Home page will have drop-down menus to choose visualizations and music in the top left, playback controls in the bottom left, and links to personal site, Github, and LinkedIn in the botom right
+Home page will have drop-down menus to choose visualizations and music in the top left, playback controls in the bottom left, and links to personal site, Github, and LinkedIn in the bottom right
 ![image home page](https://github.com/tigerwins/Synesthesia/blob/master/images/home-screen.png "home page")

 ### Implementation Timeline